 Although most of the plastics are suitable for laser cutting and engraving, there are some that can be dangerous if brought in contact with a laser beam.

 So, it is always recommended to make sure that the material used for laser cutting does not contain any of the following plastics.

-Apart from that, you can use a Cricut to cut these plastics safely.
+However, if your application demands precise cuts on these plastics, you can use a Cricut to cut these plastics safely.